justinjohn0306/VQGAN-CLIP/README.md

 NOTE: If you want to use models like SFLCKR:-
-Make sure to uncomment a line of code in "Installation of libraries" section as shown below.
+Make sure to uncomment a line of code in "Installation of libraries" section as shown in the image below.

 <img src="./Resources/snip33.PNG" width="3840px">